park-sangbeom/park-sangbeom.github.io/_pages/about.md

 My passion lies in researching a robot that can tackle complex and challenging tasks, much like the ones humans perform daily as a scalable way.
 To this end, I focus on the area of generalizable AI, with a fcous on reinforcement learning and generative model.

-Previously, I completed my BS in Electronic and Electrical Engineering with a minor in Intelligent Robot Engineering from [Dongguk University](https://www.dongguk.edu/).
-My previous intership includes working on safe skill learning for legged robots and large vision-language model for robots in [Naverlabs](https://www.naverlabs.com/)
+Previously, I completed my B.S. in Electrical Engineering with a minor in Intelligent Robot Engineering from [Dongguk University](https://www.dongguk.edu/).
+My previous internship includes working on safe skill learning for legged robots and large vision-language models for robots in [Naverlabs](https://www.naverlabs.com/)